pyrypiironen/wolt_2024/README.md

 ### Unit Tests

-Unit tests tests every functions uses by `delivery_fee_calculator`.
-The test cases is chosen for testing edge cases and behavior of code in points on tresholds.
+Unit tests test every function used by `delivery_fee_calculator`.
+The test cases are chosen for testing edge cases and behavior of code in points on thresholds.
 Unit tests doesn't tests with invalid values.
-That part is covered by next part of testing.
+That part is covered by the next part of testing.

 Run the unit tests by `pytest test_unit_tests.py`

 ### Testing Request_Payload

-Tests are split for two files; one for valid cases and one for error cases.
-The tests are planned to cover as much of the undesirable use as possible and focus on the cases which wouldn't be tested by unit tests.
+Tests are split into two files; one for valid cases and one for error cases.
+The tests are planned to cover as much of the undesirable use as possible and focus on the cases that wouldn't be tested by unit tests.

-The error tests checks that the response status code is not equal to 200 as well as the valid tests checks that it is 200.
+The error tests check that the response status code is not equal to 200 as well as the valid tests check that it is 200.
-The valid tests also checks that the delivery fee is on range 0 too 1500 or is 1500 or is 0.
+The valid tests also check that the delivery fee is in the range of 0 to 1500 or equals to 1500 or equals to 0.
 The best option is chosen for every test particularly.
-This is accurate enough after wide range of unit tests.
-Unit tests are for making sure that the operating logic of application works.
+This is accurate enough after a wide range of unit tests.
+Unit tests are for making sure that the operating logic of the application works.

 Run the tests by `pytest test_payload_valids.py test_payload_errors.py`

 Run all tests at the same time by `pytest test_payload_valids.py test_payload_errors.py test_unit_tests.py`

 <details>
-<summary>Click here to see list of valid tests.</summary>
+<summary>Click here to see a list of valid tests.</summary>

 ![valid](https://github.com/pyrypiironen/wolt_2024/assets/93189576/35e905ac-c18b-4c1f-bee1-6a7dfa47aaaf)